Rash-in/StarParseLinux/README.md

 Testing launch: At this point StarParse should load.
 You will see the changelog window pop up and can click through to the main app.
 YAY!
 * Command: `cd /home/$USER/.StarParse/StarParse/app/client/app && ~/.StarParse/StarParse/jre1.8.0_321/bin/java -jar starparse-client.jar`

-Close down StarParse App and remove the wine bottle we initially setup:
+Close down StarParse App and will start to wrap things up
-* Command: `cd ~/.StarParse && rm -rf dosdevices && rm -rf drive_c && rm system.reg && rm user.reg && rm userdef.reg && rm winetricks.log && rm .update-timestamp`

 ------------------